Leifhaa/-IN4030-oblig-2/README.md

 Optionally, tests can be ran through IDE's such as intellij.

 #### 6. Conclusion – just a short summary
 In a summary, we can see that transition on a table makes us being able to read the table row-wise.
-The results show that reading the table row-wise instead of column-wise results in faster execution time due to more cache-hits therefore being more cache friendly.
+The results show that reading the table row-wise instead of column-wise speeds up the execution time due to more cache-hits.
+Having such cache-friendly approach speeds up the algorithm by many factors (up to 80 as we saw in the table).
 Parallelism is shown to improve the speed of larger matrices, however cache-friendliness turned out to be more performance enchanting in this exercise.

 #### 7. Additional 4030 task